MINcomSmartSolutions/strohm/docs/docs.md

 Middleware for checking user consent status and enforcing consent requirements.

 This middleware ensures that authenticated users have provided valid consent before accessing protected routes.
-It handles consent validation, user session management, and automatic redirection to consent pages when needed.

-The middleware integrates with OIDC authentication and maintains an audit trail of consent decisions while providing flexible route exclusions.
+It performs ONLY consent validation and relies on the ensureAuthenticated middleware running first.

+**SINGLE RESPONSIBILITY**: This middleware ONLY checks consent status.
+Authentication must be handled by ensureAuthenticated middleware before this runs.

 **ARCHITECTURAL INTEGRATION**: This middleware leverages the consent service which uses direct database connections instead of the standard `db.[query]`